palm86/hex_flora/priv/specimens/nemesia_ligulata.md

 ### Distribution in the Hex

-Sandy slopes and flats of De Doorns Sanstone Fynbos.
+Sandy slopes and flats of Hex River Arid Alluvium Fynbos.

 ### References